llSourcell/Music_Generator_Demo/README.md

 * glob
 * tqdm

-Use [pip](https://pypi.python.org/pypi/pip) to install any missing dependencies (i.e pip install msgpack)
+Use [pip](https://pypi.python.org/pypi/pip) to install any missing dependencies (i.e pip install msgpack-python)

 ##Basic Usage
 To train the model and create music, simply clone this directory and run